Kitchen Remodel Design Guide for North Shore Homes

 What to Prioritize When the Budget Is Fixed

 Every kitchen remodel involves trade-offs.
-When the budget requires choices, here’s a general prioritization that reflects long-term value:
+When the budget requires choices, this prioritization reflects long-term value:

-Spend on: Layout changes (if needed), cabinet quality and configuration, countertop durability, appliances you use daily, and lighting infrastructure.
-These are the things that determine how well the kitchen functions for the next 20 years.
-For ideas on maximizing what you get out of your cabinet investment, see our guide to kitchen storage solutions.
+Spend on: layout changes if needed, cabinet quality and box construction, countertop durability, appliances you use daily, and lighting infrastructure.
+These determine how well the kitchen functions for the next 20 years.
+For ideas on maximizing cabinet investment, see our guide to kitchen storage solutions.

 Appliances warrant a separate consideration.
-A range, refrigerator, and dishwasher that you’ll use every day justify meaningful investment.
-Built-in appliances like a panel-ready refrigerator or dishwasher create a more unified, high-end look because they disappear into the cabinetry - but they cost more and limit replacement flexibility later.
+A range, refrigerator, and dishwasher used every day justify meaningful investment.
+Built-in appliances, panel-ready refrigerators or dishwashers, create a more unified look because they disappear into the cabinetry.
+They cost more and limit replacement flexibility later, but they are the standard specification in Winnetka and Lake Forest kitchens where the finish standard is high.

 Ready to Start Your Project?